KausalyaKavuri/Designing_Database_for_Restaurant/README.md

 ```

-## The data required in this application was provided to us by Professor and the SQL Queries and analysis after the data awas inserted is as follows:
+## The data required in this application was provided to us by Professor and the SQL Queries and analysis after the data was inserted is as follows:

 ### SQL Queries & Analysis: